 Our typical customers are providers of communications services, from traditional local and long-distance services to Internet-based services.
 We serve wireless service providers, such as Cingular Wireless; providers of VoIP services, such as Vonage Holdings and Cablevision Systems; VoIP enablers, such as Level 3 Communications and long distance carriers, such as Verizon Business.
 We also serve emerging CSPs, such as Clearwire.
 We maintain strong and collaborative relationships with our customers, which we believe to be one of our core competencies and critical to our success.
 We are generally the only provider of the services we offer to our customers.
 Our contracts typically extend from 12 to 48 months in length and include minimum transaction or revenues commitments from our customers.
 All of our significant customers may terminate their contracts for convenience upon written notice and payment of contractual penalties.
 We have a long-standing relationship with Cingular Wireless dating back to January 25, 2001 when we began providing service to AT&T Wireless, which was subsequently acquired by Cingular Wireless.
-In addition to other ongoing arrangements with Cingular Wireless, we are the primary provider of e-commerce transaction management solutions for Cingular Wireless may terminate its relationship with us for convenience, although we believe it would encounter substantial costs in replacing our transaction management solution.
+In addition to other ongoing arrangements with Cingular Wireless, we are the primary provider of e-commerce transaction management solutions for Cingular Wireless under an agreement which was renewed and is effective as of September 1, 2005 and runs through January of 2008.
+Under the terms of this agreement, Cingular Wireless may terminate its relationship with us for convenience, although we believe it would encounter substantial costs in replacing our transaction management solution.